Paul Murphy (Irish politician): European Parliament: 2011–2014

 Murphy stood for re-election at the 2014 European Parliament election, at which he lost his seat.
 During the campaign he put his election posters on display before the official campaign start date, a move which risked fines of up to €150,000.
 He said "people wouldn't be bothered" and defended the move as a response to Fianna Fáil candidate Mary Fitzpatrick, who had also put up her posters early.
 Dún Laoghaire–Rathdown County Council and South Dublin County Council forced him to remove them.
 During the campaign, the Broadcasting Authority of Ireland (BAI) upheld a complaint against the Irish state broadcaster RTÉ which excluded Murphy from a report on the findings of a Sunday Business Post/Red C opinion poll on a news programme which they aired on 3 May 2014.

 Dáil Éireann: 2014–present

 Murphy was elected to Dáil Éireann for the Anti-Austerity Alliance, at the 2014 Dublin South-West by-election.
+He was re-elected to the Dáil for the Dublin South-West constituency at the 2016 general election, as a member of the AAA–PBP grouping.
+He left the Socialist Party in September 2019, but did not leave the parliamentary group (known since 2020 as People Before Profit-Solidarity).